 Everywhere I look on the internet these days I’m seeing Halloween cookies.
 I’m talking about those traditional frosting covered, nicely-decorated, Jack-O-Lantern or goblin-shaped sugar cookies that moms bring to school on Halloween day.
 Halloween-themed sugar cookies may be fun for kids but they’ve never really been my thing, and for something tasty to eat on Halloween I’d choose these Low-Sugar and Whole Wheat Pumpkin Almond Cookies over traditional sugar cookies every time.

-These cookies are made with Stevia In-the-Raw Granular (or your favorite sweetener) and they have ingredients with some nutritional value like whole wheat pastry flour, almond flour, canned pumpkin, and almonds.
-I did change the recipe just a little when I updated the photos, switching 1/4 cup of sweetener for 1/4 cup brown sugar, which I think gives better flavor.
-If you prefer, just use all sweetener.
+These cookies are made with Golden Monkfruit Sweetener (affiliate link) or your favorite sweetener, and they have ingredients with some nutritional value like whole wheat pastry flour, almond flour, canned pumpkin, and almonds.

 Of course it’s a free world, so if you want to make the cookies with sugar, butter, and white flour, or even put orange frosting on them, be my guest!